dpgitaccount/Project---Hospital-Readmission-Analysis/README.md

 ⇒ 1.
 Project Overview:-

+Objective:-

-Objective: The goal of this project is to build a predictive model to estimate the likelihood of a hospital readmission within 30 days based on patient data.
+The goal of this project is to build a predictive model to estimate the likelihood of a hospital readmission within 30 days based on patient data.
 By identifying factors that contribute to readmissions, hospitals can optimize care and reduce costs associated with repeated visits.

 - Tools and Technologies:-